 10. Revolution by Deborah Wiles

 The second novel in Wiles’s award-winning Sixties Trilogy takes place in 1964 in Greenwood, Mississippi.
-I love all of Debbie’s work, especially how she has broken new ground with documentary novels that seamlessly combine historical artifacts with amazing and compassionate storytelling. [chapter book, ages 10 and up]
+I love all of Debbie’s work, especially how she has broken new ground with documentary novels that seamlessly combine historical artifacts with amazing and compassionate storytelling. [middle grade, ages 10 and up]

 Award-winning master of historical fiction for children Deborah Hopkinson takes readers back to nineteenth-century New York City in her new middle-grade novel.
 Published in April 2016 for the 150th Anniversary of the ASPCA, A BANDIT’S TALE is a Junior Library Guild selection exploring 19th century New York City immigrant life and social reform movements.